 - Tax returns from the last two years

 This documentation will be essential when filing your petition, completing the number of schedules containing detailed information about your finances, and finishing other forms, such as the lengthy “means test” (for Chapter 7) and a fairly similar form for Chapter 13 bankruptcy.

 In most cases, you’ll either be filing for Chapter 7 or Chapter 13.
 Choosing which type of bankruptcy should depend on your specific financial circumstances as well as the benefits available from each type.

 Chapter 7: Chapter 7 bankruptcy is also known as liquidation bankruptcy, however in most cases, state and or federal law allows you to protect most of your personal property and you may even be allowed to keep your home and vehicle so long as your payments are current and the equity does not exceed a certain amount versus what is owed.

 Chapter 13: Chapter 13 bankruptcy cases are for individuals who do not qualify for Chapter 7 and involves filing a repayment plan with the court over the period of either three or five years depending on the amount of your debt and your level of disposable income.
 Best of all, you are allowed to keep all of your assets at the same time.
 After the plan ends, the rest of your debt is discharged.

 Contact the Law Office of Robert H. Prince For a Free Consultation

-With decades of experience providing legal counsel and representation for thousands of individuals in the New Hampshire, Massachusetts, and Maine area, the Law Office of Robert H. Prince understands that no two bankruptcy cases are alike.
+With decades of experience providing legal counsel and representation for thousands of individuals in the New Hampshire and Massachusetts, the Law Office of Robert H. Prince understands that no two bankruptcy cases are alike.
 Therefore, we approach ever case with extreme diligence and industry-leading bankruptcy litigation strategies.